 Yes, you can adjust the name of your HA-IP, just like your VPS or private network.
 In order to do so, go to your control panel, select your HA-IP under 'BladeVPS'.
-Then, click the cogwheel (Advanced Settings) in the upper-right corner and select 'Change Name'.
+Then, click the 'Manage' in the upper-right corner and select 'Change Name'.

 What kind of traffic does the HA-IP send through?

 With the default TransIP settings, only traffic destined for port 80 and 443 will pass through HA-IP.
 All other traffic will be rejected by our firewall, unless you have add that specific port.
 Please make sure not to let your traffic run to your HA-IP unless you have correctly set the port for this.
 You can not have your HA-IP forward any UDP traffic.
 The modes of traffic you can use are:

 You can specify which traffic is sent to your HA-IP and which traffic is sent to your VPS.
 In this Knowledge Base-article the different modes are explained.